This post was most recently updated on December 13th, 2020

 The teacher brings the examination paper and tells the students to copy all the questions.

-Some of the teachers give you 20 questions out of which 15 are going to be there in the exam.
+Some of the teachers give you 20 questions, out of which 15 will be there in the exam.

 But most of them just give you the whole question paper.